nilcons/gists/vectorBuilder/README.md

 I also benchmarked a few other monad transformers (you can see the complete code in [transformedIO.hs](./transformedIO.hs)), in particular `Proxy` (pipes library) and `ConduitM`.
-We know that the overhead there cannot be eliminated, but I was interested in just how large it is.
+We know that the overhead there cannot be eliminated, but I wanted to see its magnitude.
 Well, it's between 10–200 times of a slow-down.
 (And there is a significant difference between the two libraries, which is weird, as the internal structure is quite similar.
 At least from the standpoint of this measurement, as we are not touching any pipes or conduit functionality.
 Maybe this is worth investigating.)

-**Warning!** An important note: don't consider this "result" in any way seriously.
+**Warning!** An important note: do not consider this “result” in any way seriously.
 The whole thing is _extremely_ sensitive to the exact code you are measuring!
 For example, if you replace `forM_ [0..n-1]` with `V.forM_ v`, where `v` is a vector with values `0..n-1`, then the above stops being true.
-And every transformer (except `IdentityT`) incurs at least 6× penalty!
+And every transformer (except `IdentityT`) incurs at least a 6× penalty!

-Also, playing with the code and rearranging it in different ways I once created a version where the transformed variants (with `IdentityT`, `MaybeT` and `ContT`) where significantly _faster_ than the basic `IO` version.
+Also, playing with the code and rearranging it in different ways I once encountered a version where the transformed variants (with `IdentityT`, `MaybeT` and `ContT`) were significantly _faster_ than the basic `IO` version.
 Optimization is tricky, benchmarking is tricky, so again: don't take my results at face value.
-If you need to know how a transformer will affect your code — measure your code.
+If you need to know how a transformer will affect your code — measure your code!

 ## Exception–Continuation monad transformer

-OK, now that we think that we have a chance to do this, how should this "Exception–Continuation" thingy look like?
-Well, it should look exactly like a minimal conduit or pipe that can only yield.
+OK, now that we think that we have a chance to do this, how should this “Exception–Continuation” thingy look like?
+Well, it should look exactly like a minimalistic conduit or pipe that can only yield.
 But, written in some sort of continuation passing style.

 It should be a topic for another (series) of posts how to come up and